bbc/html5-video-compositor/README.md

 ```

 #### VideoCompositor.play()
 Starts playing the current playlist.
-Stop will ba called once the end of the playlist has been reached.
+Stop will be called once the end of the playlist has been reached.

 #### VideoCompositor.pause()
 Pauses the currently playing content.